EECi/Annex_37/models/TFT/README.md

 Before prediction can be performed, the model must be set into prediction mode using the following command,
 ```
-TFT_Predictor.initialise_forecasting(tau)
+TFT_Predictor.initialise_forecasting(tau, env)
 ```
-where `tau` is the desired forecasting horizon.
+where `tau` is the desired forecasting horizon, and `env` is the `CityLearnEnv` object on which prediction is being done.
 This must be done *after* all models are loaded into the object.

 ## Directory structure